matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 edit should not be included in the server-side aggregation).

-Note that the [`msgtype`](#mroommessage-msgtypes) property of replacement `m.room.message` events need *not* be the same as in the original event.
+Note that the [`msgtype`](#mroommessage-msgtypes) property of replacement `m.room.message` events does *not* need to be the same as in the original event.
 For example, it is legitimate to replace an `m.text` event with an `m.emote`.

 #### Editing encrypted events